 This meant: more smiles and conversations after the session.
-I could draw similar observations while working with different groups.
-Drumming provides us the joy of being together, building communication, eye contact and exchange of (my favourite!) smiles.
+I could draw similar observations while working with different groups during this Engagement Activity in Office.
+Drumming provides us the joy of being together, building communication, eye contact and exchange of (my favorite!) smiles.

 When we sit in a circle to drum, we can see each other.
 I often ask people to smile at each other while drumming.
 While one is drumming in the group, there is no pressure to drum well or professionally.
 We naturally get into the flow of the group rhythm whether we are playing a rhythm together or just keep the pulse going.
-The seating arrangement reduces pressure and helps ease the participants of the session which in turn, helps in increased eye contact and… (yes, you guessed it…) smiles.
+The seating arrangement during Fun Team Building Activities for Work reduces pressure and helps ease the participants of the session which in turn, helps in increased eye contact and… (yes, you guessed it…) smiles.

-There is definitely an increase in communication as well.
+Wth Engagement Activities in Office there is definitely an increase in communication as well.
 We play rhythm games in a drum circle which helps the participants build communication with people sitting next to them.
-There are competitive games, where teams are formed and sportsman spirit of the groups is observed and then there are moments where connections are made on the basis of pain in the hands or not being able to drum.
-All of this leads to starting of a conversation with people sitting next to you or sharing with the facilitator and colleagues.
+Fun Team Building Activities for Work comprise of competitive games, where teams are formed and the sportsman spirit of the groups is observed and then there are moments where connections are made on the basis of pain in the hands or not being able to drum.
+All of this leads to starting a conversation with people sitting next to you or sharing with the facilitator and colleagues.